Firesphere/silverstripe-social/README.md

  1. Click on the big "ZIP" button at the top.
  2. Extract the zip to your site-root
  3. Run in your browser - `www.example.com/dev/build` to rebuild the database.
- 4. Create a NewsHolderPage type in your Pages Admin (todo, autocreate this page)

 Other option is to clone the repo into your site-root:
  1. In your site-root, do `git clone https://github.com/Firesphere/silverstripe-social.git`.